SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 *It must dissolve when it's stirred, that's it.*

-It was at that moment, I realized the light is still off.
+It's at that moment that I realize the light is still off.

 *Oh, no. I hope it's fine to turn it on this late.*

-I flick the switch and wait for the coffee to be done.
+I flick the switch and wait for the coffee to finish.

 I carefully pour our two cups, stirring afterward.